You Clicked. That’s on You.

 If that already bothers you, then what follows is really going to be a problem.

-And the people furthest from basic decency are always the loudest in demanding it from everyone else.
+And then those very same people, the ones furthest from basic decency, became the ones screaming the loudest by demanding it from everyone else.

 Here is something the internet has collectively, catastrophically forgotten: you do not have to watch things you do not like.

+So I say now.
 The ability to change the channel still works.
 The back button still works.
 The off switch still works.
 Use them.
-Because the alternative, if you decide to come in here sideways, is that you get blocked and the work continues without you.
+Because the alternative, if you decide to come in here sideways, is that you get blocked and we continue our work without you.

-What they do is find someone who has built something, who has put themselves out there and said something or made something or taken a position, and they make it their entire purpose to tear that person down.
-Not to argue.
-Not to debate.
-Not to add anything of value.
-To destroy.
+What they do is find someone who has offered something, who has put themselves out there and said something or made something or taken a position, and they make it their entire purpose to tear that person down for no other reason than they disagree.
+They are a child upset on the playground whose only intent now is to destroy.
 To harass.
 To send the same poisonous message from seventeen different accounts.
 To make the act of being a public voice feel like punishment.

 A Word About What Comes Next